Summer Financial Aid

 Suffolk Summer School Tuition Rates

-Tuition costs for the 2018 regular summer school program are charged per credit hour.
-Please visit the Office of the Bursar online for JD and LL.M. summer rates in addition to summer dual degree program charges.
+Tuition costs for the 2022 Boston summer school program are charged per credit hour.
+Please visit Student Account Services online for JD and LL.M. summer rates in addition to summer dual degree program charges.

 Summer Federal Direct Loans

-Students who are enrolled at least half-time (3 law school credits, or 6 graduate school credits if in a dual degree program) in summer school, a study abroad program, C.I.L.S.
-Summer Internship, or another law school are eligible to apply for federal loans.
+Students who enroll at least half-time (3 law school credits, or 6 graduate school credits if in a dual degree program) for Summer Boston, the Galway Study Abroad Program, a Summer Externship, or at another law school are eligible to apply for federal loans.

-Please note: Borrower-based academic year loans (BBAY) are awarded to eligible students who enroll in the summer.
-As two terms represent an annual loan period, a BBAY loan includes the summer and fall terms as one loan period, with the spring term starting a new loan period.
-Loans borrowed in the spring BBAY loan period are included in the following summer term when loan eligibility is being determined.
+Please note: Borrower-based academic year (BBAY) loans are awarded to eligible students who enroll in the summer.
+Since two terms represent an annual loan period, a BBAY loan includes the summer and fall terms as one loan period, with the spring term starting a new loan period.
+Loans borrowed in the spring BBAY loan period are included in the following summer term when loan eligibility is determined.

-Students can apply for additional summer loan funding (Federal PLUS or private, alternative loan), if required at any time during their summer enrollment.
-However, to avoid loss of registration and/or to ensure that financial aid is awarded prior to the billing due date, all loan forms should be completed and submitted by April 15th.
-Forms submitted after April 15th will be processed in the order in which they are received.
-For detailed information on the financial aid application process, please visit
+Students can apply for additional summer loan funding (Federal PLUS or private, alternative loan), if desired, at any time during their summer enrollment.
+However, to avoid loss of registration and/or to ensure that financial aid is awarded prior to the billing due date, the FAFSA and application should be completed and submitted by March 25th.
+Forms submitted after March 25th will be processed in the order in which they are received.
+If you have any questions, please contact your financial aid counselor.

-SPILG is a student organization that supports the Summer Public Service Fellowship Program.
 Many public service employers cannot afford to pay for legal summer interns.
-The Federal Work Study Program pays 75% of the student’s wage, and the employer pays the remaining 25% plus FICA.
-If the agency is not able to contribute, then the SPILG funds make it possible for a student to work at a public service, non-profit, government agency.
-The SPILG Fellowship amount is $1,250, which is 25% of $5,000.
+The FWS Program pays only 75% of the student’s wage and sometimes the employer pays the remaining 25% plus FICA.
+If the agency is not able to contribute, then the SPILG funds contribute the remaining 25%, thus making it possible for a student to work at a public service, non-profit, government agency.
+The SPILG Fellowship portion $1,425, is 25% of $5,700.

 Summer Federal Work Study (FWS)

-In order to receive a Summer Federal Work Study Award you must have financial need and be a current student in good academic standing.
-You must also plan to re-enroll at Suffolk University Law School for the upcoming year, or be enrolled at least half-time in the Summer Semester.
+In order to receive a Summer Federal Work Study (FWS) Award you must have financial need and be a current student in good academic standing.
+You must also plan to re-enroll at Suffolk University Law School for the upcoming year or be enrolled at least half-time in the Summer Semester.

-The financial aid counselor needs to review the 2017-18 and the 2018-19 Free Application for Federal Student Aid (FAFSA) by March 9, 2018 to determine your eligibility.
+Your financial aid counselor needs to review the 2021-22 and the 2022-23 Free Application for Federal Student Aid (FAFSA) to determine your eligibility.
+Please be sure to complete the application process by March 11, 2022.

-Please note, you cannot receive both academic credit and monetary compensation for your work.
-You will earn a wage of $14.00 per hour.
+Please note, you cannot receive both academic credit and monetary compensation for your work as a summer intern at a government, non-profit, public service agency.